ferdsformanes/postman/How_to_Create_a_Collection_in_Postman_Step_by_Step.md

 # How to Create a Collection in Postman (Step-by-Step)

 Collections help you organize related API requests into one place.
+Instead of keeping individual requests scattered throughout Postman, you can group them into a collection based on a project, application, or API.

 In this example, we'll create a collection for **Cisco SD-WAN APIs**.

 ## Step 1: Open Postman